Efficacy of the Incredible Years Group Parent Program With Families in Head Start With a Child Maltreatment History

-The IY parenting program has positive impacts for parents with a history of reported child maltreatment.
-While similar benefits were observed for both groups of parents in this study, results support delivering evidence-based parenting programs of longer duration and higher intensity than often used by agencies in the community serving parents in contact with child welfare.
+Results: The IY program resulted in improvements along many parenting dimensions and on characteristics of observed child behavior.
+Program impacts were similar for parents who did and did not report a history of child maltreatment.
+However, parents with a reported history of prior maltreatment had greater initial room for improvement in areas such as harsh/critical parenting, nurturing/supportive parenting, and discipline competence than parents without such a history.
+Conclusions: The IY parenting program has positive impacts for parents who self-reported a history of child maltreatment.
+While similar benefits were observed for both groups of parents in this study, results support delivering evidence-based parenting programs of longer duration and higher intensity than often used by agencies serving parents in contact with child welfare.
 Practice: Agencies serving parents referred for child maltreatment should carefully examine the characteristics of the parenting programs they deliver.
-Use of a parenting program that has a sound base of empirical support, such as IY, and sufficient intensity and duration are likely necessary to make substantial changes in parents’ child-rearing practices.
+Use of a parenting program that has a sound base of empirical support, such as IY, and sufficient intensity and duration, is likely to make substantial changes in parents’ child-rearing practices.